16bitglitch/elmyra/README.md

 Elmyra is a DIY drone synthesizer, inspired by the Soma Lyra-8.
 It runs on the Adafruit ItsyBitsy M0 Express microcontroller and has added analog distortion and filter.
 For build documentation and more info, see here: https://neutral-labs.com/elmyra

-Elmyra AE Alt Firmware 0.1 by Charles Gershom
+Elmyra AE Alt Firmware 0.1 by @CharlesGershom

  I really like the look feel and nearly all of the sound elements of elmyra.
 Neutral Labs did a great job.
  The only thing that really bugged me is that the oscillators had a baked in noise element which turned out